|Genres:||Strategy / Artillery Game|

 |Game Modes:||Singleplayer / Multiplayer|

 The second Worms spread out to countless iterations, each only bringing marginal improvements and enhancements over the original, and Worms 3D, doesn’t break the mold in that regard.
 Sure, it’s in bright-and-colorful 3D, but the actual gameplay, despite the extra (and sure to be viewed as unnecessary) dimension, is virtually identical to the previous 2D incarnations.
 While the 3D engine is much more washed out and not as sharp as its side-view counterparts, it certainly gets the job done.
+But switching to a 3D world brings with it a host of predictable issues.

 The 3D battlefields offer a lot more mobility than the old 2D ones, but whether that’s actually a good thing is debatable.
 Simply maneuvering the fields feels like participating in a turn-based platform game, where you have to jump across watery gaps, swing from ninja ropes, and use jet packs to reach higher or lower levels.
 You can even super jump, all of which lends a somewhat different, though still engaging, feel to the overall game in comparison to its predecessors.
 It also suggests that a Mario-style game involving bazooka- and baseball bat-toting annelids would be really swell.